luxedo/asteroids-almost-from-scratch/README.md

 ), learn a bit of [Postgres](https://www.postgresql.org/) and learn how [Heroku Postgres](https://www.heroku.com/postgres) works.
 Phew, it took a while longer than I expected, but it's working!

 I started by setting up a server with [node](https://nodejs.org/en/) and [express](http://expressjs.com/) and created some routes.
 I'm using [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) to GET and POST the high scores.
-I didn't put the effort to make an authentication, so my API is completly exposed.
+I didn't put the effort to make an authentication, so my API is compvarly exposed.

 ```javascript
 let express = require('express')